What is a fever?

 Causes of fever and high temperature in children

 Infections are by far the most common cause of fever in children.
-In general, fever is nature’s response to infection.
-It’s a good sign that your child’s body is fighting the infection.
+In general, fever is a sign your child’s body is fighting an infection.

 There are other less common causes of fever.
-These include allergic reactions to drugs or vaccines, chronic joint inflammation, some tumours and gastrointestinal diseases like gastroenteritis.
+These include allergic reactions to drugs or vaccines, chronic joint inflammation, some tumours and gastrointestinal diseases like Crohn’s disease.

 A fever or high temperature might come on slowly and rise over a few days, or it might rise very quickly.
+It might also rise and fall throughout the day.
 These things usually don’t have anything to do with the illness that causes the fever.

-Fever in itself is rarely harmful.
-But the high temperature might make your child feel uncomfortable – he might have chills or shivering when his temperature is rising, and he might sweat when it’s falling.
-Sometimes he might become mildly dehydrated if he’s losing a lot of fluid from the fever and not drinking enough.
+A high temperature might make your child feel uncomfortable.
+Your child might have chills or shiver when their temperature is rising, and they might sweat when it’s falling.
+Sometimes your child might become mildly dehydrated if they’re losing a lot of fluid from the fever and not drinking enough.